-One of the main reasons I enjoy blogging about the subject of running is that I get to write about any topic that feels right for me and/or for my blog at any given moment.
+One of the main reasons I enjoy blogging about running is that I get to write about any topic that feels right for me and/or for my blog readers at any given moment.

 This actually helps me develop on all levels—running and writing.
-And of course, the more I write about subjects of interest to runners and me, the more readers I can attract to my blog and the happier I feel since I get to help as many struggling runners out there as possible.
+And of course, the more I write about subjects of interest to runners , the more readers I can attract to my blog.

-One of the subjects that I’m interested in but haven’t written about diligently, is the subject of mental training for runners, especially what makes a runner mentally strong.
+That said, one of the subjects I’m interested in but haven’t written about before is the topic of mental training for runners.

-Therefore, in today’s post, I’m gonna share with you some of my best advice when it comes to building and maintaining mental toughness for your runs (and for the rest of your life).
+For that reason, in today’s post, I’ll share with you my best advice on building and maintaining mental toughness while running (and for the rest of your life).

 So why mental toughness is so critical, and how can we develop more of it (without hiring some expensive life coach)?